tobyturney151/TT-scna/README.md

 ----------
 Figure: .png
     A 4-panel plot containing:

     100 microsecond traces of the On and Off conditions.

     Overlaid power spectra from both conditions.

     The power spectra of the on condition minus the off condition, overlaid with a Lorentzian model.

 Table: .csv
-    A .csv containing the unitary conductance and mean dwell time predicted from the data.
+    A .csv containing:

+    Unitary conductance, in fS.

+    Mean Dwell Time, in ms.

+    Mean Bulk Current, in pA.